MamaMojito1/c-projects/README.md

 there is different folder for C and C++

-This is my codeing storage palace.
+This is my coding storage palace.